percona/pxc-docs/docs/howtos/upgrade_guide.md

-# Upgrading Percona XtraDB Cluster
+# Upgrade Percona XtraDB Cluster

 <!-- This guide describes the procedure for upgrading Percona XtraDB Cluster without downtime
 (*rolling upgrade*) to the Percona XtraDB Cluster 8.0. -->